Christina Aguilera: Cultural status

 Throughout her career, Aguilera has been called a pop icon, a gay icon, a triple threat entertainer, and a fashion icon.
 She has been ranked among the greatest singers of all time and referred to as the "Voice of a Generation".
 She has been labeled a "diva" for her stardom and persona, garnering polarized views, and various comparisons to Mariah Carey.
 She has attracted criticism for wearing revealing clothes, and has been called a sex symbol.
-Aguilera has also been noted for her close affiliation with The Walt Disney Company, being honoured as a Disney Legend in 2019.
+Aguilera has also been noted for her close affiliation with The Walt Disney Company, being honored as a Disney Legend in 2019.

 She has often received media attention for her reinventions.
 In the early 2000s, Aguilera rose to fame as a teen idol with her bubblegum pop eponymous debut album.
 Various images she took on included a provocative image following the release of her single "Dirrty", an old Hollywood image, and a futuristic look.
 She was later ranked as one of the most successful artists of the 2000s decade by Billboard.
 In the 2010s, Aguilera saw moderate success with her music while spending six seasons as a coach on The Voice.
 Aguilera's personal struggles were often highlighted in the media.
 She saw a musical comeback with Liberation (2018).

 Throughout her career, Aguilera has faced media attention for her physical appearances with some journalists noting that she has often received body shaming critical comments.
 She was named one of the artists who revived teen pop in the late 1990s.
 Aguilera has also been a significant figure in helping reshape the "Latin explosion" in the late 1990s and contributed to the Latin pop boom in American music with her album Mi Reflejo (2000), which went on to become the best-selling Latin pop album of all time.
-She has also been noted for honouring her Ecuadorian roots throughout her career.
+She has also been noted for honoring her Ecuadorian roots throughout her career.

 She has heavily incorporated controversial themes in her music.
 Various themes include feminism, sexuality, defending the sex-positive movement, domestic violence, among others.
 Gerrick D. Kennedy writing for the Los Angeles Times opined that Aguilera "tackled subject matters her contemporaries were shying away from" which made her stand out amongst her peers in the early 2000s.
 The impact of her videography, particularly the music videos for "Dirrty" and "Beautiful", has also been analyzed by music critics.
 Subsequently, Aguilera has influenced and inspired several acts and artists in industries worldwide.